 Nan Goldin grew up near Boston in the 1950s.
 The Norman Rockwell image of suburban middle-class life imploded when her older sister committed suicide when Goldin was 11.
 Her sister wanted to live freely, but the loosening of social mores and the sexual revolution the pill introduced in the 60s hadn’t happened yet.
 Nan Goldin is a product of the liberation her sister never saw.

 She started documenting her friends as a teenager, capturing unfiltered moments of intimacy and vulnerability.
-She befriended people in the LGBTQ+ community and ended up, a few years later, documenting the desolation the AIDS crisis brought onto her friends.
+She befriended people in the LGBTQ+ community and ended up, a few years later, documenting the desolation the AIDS crisis brought to her friends.

-Most recently, while documenting the opioid crisis that has been ravaging the US, Golding became a vocal opponent to the Sackler family and their company, Purdue, which produced and pushed Oxycontin.
+Most recently, while documenting the opioid crisis that has been ravaging the US, Nan Golding became a vocal opponent to the Sackler family and their company, Purdue, which produced and pushed Oxycontin.

 Her interest in people on the fringe stemmed from her teenage rebellion and the cultural environment of the time.
 She saw junkies as romantic figures but eventually cut through the haze and saw them for what they were – tragic figures, people lost to forces stronger and darker than themselves.

-She often explained that her photographs are like her own private diary, just one made public.
+Nan Goldin often explained that her photographs are like her own private diary, just one made public.
 They are her way to celebrate and remember her friends when so many of them have passed away or were never recognized by society.
 Her work is about memory, first and foremost.

 Nan Goldin doesn’t shy away from the pain that sometimes comes with being alive.
-I remember her show at MoMA and seeing with her (in)famous self-portrait where you see her with a black eye after an argument with her boyfriend.
+I remember her show at MoMA and seeing her (in)famous self-portrait where you see her with a black eye after an argument with her boyfriend.
 I find the image difficult to look at – the idea of getting punched in the face by the person I love is pretty terrifying for me – but there she stood, upright and strong, flaunting expectations of decorum or victimhood.

 Her photographs are very intimate and raise at time question about voyeurism.
 I don’t think anyone can accuse Nan Goldin of being a voyeur – these are her people, her friends, her tribe.
 She shares these moments with them, lives their pain and joy.